John Limniatis: Club career

 Before migrating to Canada with his family, Limniatis in 1977, used to train with the players of Greek Third Division side Ilisiakos in the 1970s, taking shots at legendary Greek goalkeeper Nikos Sarganis.

 After beginning his pro career in 1987 with the Ottawa Pioneers of the Canadian Soccer League, he became the first ever Canadian to be sold to a European first division team.
 He was transferred for a fee of $50.000.
-Limniatis played professionally in Greece with First Division side Aris Thessaloniki from 1988 to 1992 and Panetolikos in the Second Division from 1992 to 1993.
+Limniatis played professionally in Greece with First Division side Aris from 1988 to 1992 and Panetolikos from 1992 to 1993.
 He then joined the Montreal Impact in the summer of 1993 and remained with the club until 1998.
 After a brief spell in the United States on loan with Charleston Battery, Limniatis returned to the Impact playing 24 more games in the 2000–01 season.
 Liminatis played both outdoors in the A-League and indoors in the National Professional Soccer League both with the Impact and the Kansas City Attack in 1995–96.

 Limniatis was named 1994 A-League Rookie of the Year and 1996 and '97 Defender of the Year.

 He's a member of both the Canadian & the Quebec Soccer Hall of Fame, inducted in 2009.

-He is also the 1st and only soccer person so far to be inducted in the Quebec Sports Hall of Fame (Pantheon des sports du Quebec), inducted in 2012.
+He is also the 1st ever soccer person to be inducted in the Quebec Sports Hall of Fame (Pantheon des sports du Quebec), inducted in 2012.